openstack-infra/system-config/doc/source/zuul.rst

 Overview
 ========

-The OpenStack project uses a number of pipelines in Zuul:
+The OpenContrail project uses a number of pipelines in Zuul:

 **check**
   Newly uploaded patchsets enter this pipeline to receive an initial